erlang/otp/system/doc/design_principles/statem.md

 should be in the State.
 Otherwise no postponed events will be retried since only the server `Data` changes.

-This is not important if you do not postpone events.
-But if you later decide to use event postponing, the design flaw of not having separate states when they should be, could become a hard-to-find bug.
+This is important if events are postponed.
+But remember that an incorrect design decision of what belongs in the state, may become a hard to find bug some time later, when event postponing is introduced.

 ### Fuzzy State Diagrams